-This hugely heartfelt Dino-testimony is a remarkably refreshin' reminder to all us pallies 'bout the many and varied ways that our Dino has deeply touched so so many lives, and continues to do so, day by day, even long after his departure from the planet.
+This hugely heartfelt Dino-testimony is a remarkably refreshin' reminder to all us pallies 'bout the many and varied ways that our Dino has tenderly touched so so many lives, and continues to do so, day by day, even long after his departure from the planet.

-In this week of "Givin' Dino Thanks" 2015, we continue to be ever ever thankful for our most beloved Dino and likes we are also very very thankful to Mr. Ron Giesecke for his candid retellin' of the incredible role our most beloved Dino played in sayin' goodbye to his father.
+In this week of "Givin' Dino Thanks" 2017, we continue to be ever ever thankful for our most beloved Dino and likes we are also very very thankful to Mr. Ron Giesecke for his candid retellin' of the remarkable role our most beloved Dino played in sayin' goodbye to his father.
 To view this in it's original format, likes just clicks on the tag of this Dino-message.
 In this season of thanksgiving, be sure to pause and give our Dino thanks for the amazin' ways he has touched the lives of all of his pallies!

 The Therapist Thursday, November 24, 2005

 I’m Thankful For Dean Martin

 Tomorrow at 5:00 AM, It will be four months to the day that I lost my father to cancer.
 I had a feeling last Thanksgiving, that I was looking at my dad across the holiday table for the last time.

 I was right.

 Due to some employment constraints on my part, as well, as some plain old logistical difficulty, we decided to have Thanksgiving dinner on Monday evening.
 Everything was normal overall, with the addition of an emotional assent to how much we all wished dad were here one last time.
 My dad was a restless soul, and my wife’s observations about his absence on one of the holiday deficits that will now be the most obvious: that wherever my dad was on Thanksgiving, he always managed to be wandering around the kitchen, chatting with whomever was cooking, and just plain getting in the way in the fashion that loveable old lugs manage to do so well.